JimWest/MeFaMo/README.md

 ## Usage

-To use MeFaMo, just execute the mefamo.py file:
+To use MeFaMo, just execute the mefamo_cli.py file in the examples folder:
 ```
-python mefamo.py
+python mefamo_cli.py
 ```

 There's also an experemental GUI (which doesn't look different to the default executable, but uses kivy for future work).